westerndigitalcorporation/zbdbench/README.md

 The run.py script runs a set of predefined benchmarks on a block device.

-The block device does not have to be zoned, although the workloads will work on both types of block devices.
+The block device does not have to be zoned - the workloads will work on both types of block devices.

 The script performs a set of checks before running the benchmarks, such as